rohithachandhaluru/Rohitha-Portfolio/README.md

 Welcome to my personal portfolio website built using **HTML**, **CSS**, and **JavaScript**.
 This project is designed to showcase my skills, resume, projects, and contact details—all in one simple and elegant platform.

 ## 🔗 Live Demo
-You can view the live version of my portfolio here: [Add your live link here]
+You can view the live version of my portfolio here: [https://rohithachandhaluru.github.io/Rohitha-Portfolio/]

 ---